15 Content Promotion Strategies That Work in 2023

 - Google: Google search ads will help you get some precious real estate on SERPs.

 - Facebook: Use Facebook marketing ads to increase the reach of your business page content.

 - Instagram: Create short-form videos or carousels and run them like ads to send users to your blog.

 Targeted pay-per-click, native advertising, and social media advertising can get more eyes to your content, boost brand recall, and cut through the noise to promote your content.
-You can also use these ads for retargeting people who showed interest in your blog and visited your website or took some action.
+You can also use these ads for retargeting people who previously visited your website and showed some interest in your brand.

 14. Reach out to bloggers and ask for a backlink